Dabima Best Practices for Students

 * Announcements are from your counselors — general updates and heads-ups about the process.

 You can always request feedback from people on your team when you are working on a task.
-Just select the feedback tab on the right side of your screen and the request feedback icon:
+Just select the Request feedback button next to the version you want feeback on or the feedback tab on the right side of your screen and the request feedback icon:

 ### Resources